10000TB/state-replay/README.md

 > Simply run `mvn hpi:run` from GIT_ROOT to see how your change(s) behave on a Jenkins server.
 5. Push to your origin repository.
 6. Create a new PR.

+## Motivation
+(For open sourced Jenkins distribution) Current workflow pipeline doesn't support replaying from checkpoint.
+In addition, heavy product often needs long-running pipeline on CI side, and replay from beginning everytime wastes time in repeating steps that already passed.
+Moreover, introducing such checkpoint plugin, help debugging/development effiency of developing workflow pipeline in groovy.

 ## Liscense